 General practitioners

 Anyone residing in Norway who has been issued a Norwegian national identity number is entitled to a regular GP (fastlege).
-You can find and register with a GP on the website Bytte fastlege (Change GP) (in Norwegian) where an overview of available GPs is provided.
-Children under the age of 16 are entitled to use the same GP as their parents.
+You can find and register with a GP on the website Helsenorge.no where an overview of available GPs is provided.
+Children under the age of 16 are entitled to use the same GP as their parents:

 - Call your GP during opening hours.